ryanpsmith26/year-one/README.md

 ```zsh
 createdb year-one
 ```
-- next cd into the project directory from your terminal, install dependencies and run the server:
+- Next, cd into the project directory from your terminal, install dependencies and run the server:

 ```zsh
 cd year-one-server